Pradyum1999/Pradyum1999.github.io/index.md

 # About Me

-I am Pradyum Soni, currently working as an Associate Product Manager @ Gupshup.
-I work on AI Bots product line, it involves roadmap to sign-off of AI Bots.
+I am Pradyum Soni, graduate MSIS student at Kelley School of Business.
 {: .text-justify}

 During my stay at IITB, I was part of various institute bodies like